darklang/docs/docs/tutorials/03-create-tool-repl.md

 ![gettingstarted/Screen_Shot_2020-02-11_at_9.22.01_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_9.22.01_AM.png)

-Dark automatically creates spaces for the four arguments that `HttpClient::post` requires.
+Darklang automatically creates spaces for the four arguments that `HttpClient::post` requires.
 We display a gray play button beside the function &ndash; it will turn green when all the arguments are complete, allowing you to run the function from within the editor.